aama/webappy/README.md

 and shell scripts which operate on the data in the `~/aama-data/data/` language directories.

-1. Shell scripts to launch and update the datastore [`sh` and `rq` files].
+1. Shell scripts to launch and update the datastores: `sh` and `rq` files.
-2. Python scripts to maintain and prepare the data files [`pdgmDict- . . .` files]
+2. Python scripts to maintain and prepare the data files: `pdgmDict- . . .` files.
-3. Python scripts to display and manipulate paradigm data.['pdgmDisp . . .` files]
+3. Python scripts to display and manipulate paradigm data: `pdgmDisp . . .` files.

 ### 1. Shell scripts to launch and update the datastore.
 (The shell scripts are all basically the work of Gregg Reynolds.)